kulikvl/school-raid/README.md

 ---

-# About
+# Overview

-This is a 2D game written in C# using Unity3D game engine.

-The project was made in August 2020 and was published in the App Store and Google Play.
+"School Raid" is a captivating 2D game created in C# using the Unity3D game engine, launched in August 2020.
+Initially available on both the App Store and Google Play, it has since been unpublished due to the discontinuation of service payments.

-All the code is written by me, all the sprites are drawn by me, as well as audio, music, animations, idea, game design and everything else.

-At the moment, it can be downloaded to your android device via the link: https://play.google.com/store/apps/details?id=com.vladimirkulikov.fairbomber

-The full trailer for this game: https://www.youtube.com/watch?v=QaFL1LoriWo&list=PPSV

-Trailer for my previous game: https://www.youtube.com/watch?v=o95X3zOR0Wo
+As the sole creator of this project, I took charge of every aspect of its development.
+This includes writing all the code, designing and drawing the sprites, creating the audio and music, and developing the animations.
+Moreover, the conceptualization, game design, and all other creative elements were also my responsibility.

+Discover more about "School Raid" through its full trailer: https://www.youtube.com/watch?v=QaFL1LoriWo&list=PPSV.

+Also, take a moment to explore the trailer for my previous game, that is not yet on Github: https://www.youtube.com/watch?v=o95X3zOR0Wo.